Dallas Wings vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

 Wings Moneyline and ATS Records

+- This season, the Wings have been the underdog nine times and won two of those games.

-- The Wings have won 63.2% of the games this season when they were the moneyline favorite (12-7).
+- The Wings have entered nine games this season as the underdog by +115 or more and are 2-7 in those contests.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.